 2.12 Hardware and Software requirement

-The game should be able to run in mobile platform so texture and file size needed to be reduced in order to run smoothly in be a tablet or a mobile phone with 3D rendering and better Graphics Processing Unit
+A powerful phone which able to run 3D and complex graphics as the map of my game is quite large and include a lot of texture.
+It is essential to have a decent smartphone in order run this game smoothly.
+The file size of the game is also quite large due to the texture.

 2.13 Description of measures planned for security and integrity of data